mysteryhunt/puzzle-www/src/aquarium/index.md

 The MIT Aquarium Puzzle Hunt is an annual puzzlehunt written for MIT's incoming first-year undergraduates, intended for solvers with little-to-no experience with puzzles.
 It takes place on the last day of orientation week at the New England Aquarium.

+The hunt began in 2012.
 From 2012 to 2019, the huntrunners were students associated with Safety Third, a wing in Next House.
 Since 2021, the MIT Mystery Hunt / Puzzle Club writes and runs the Aquarium Puzzle Hunt.

 Are you an MIT student interested in helping with the hunt?
 We'd always appreciate more help!
 Check out the [Puzzle Club page](/puzzleclub.html) for more info on joining Puzzle Club.